 If it appears near the top of the most discussed topics overall, with a negative or decreasing sentiment, then we know there is a big problem that we should look to address.

 The best way to see the most discussed Topics within your games data is through the Topic Finder.
-Like Twitter, our search engine has a trending topics section alongside it which allows you to quickly see the terms that players are recently talking about.
+Like Twitter, our search engine has a trending topics section which allows you to quickly see the terms that players are recently talking about.

 Cutting Straight To The Point